May each year is set aside as Honey Month – a month long celebration of honey.

 at the Ekka (Brisbane Royal Show) in August

-In previous years, educational activities have included the opening of a bee hive and extracting honey to show and explain the mysteries of the honey bee and the keeping of bees as a hobby or commercial enterprise.
-The sale of honey and bee products, including beeswax and honey mead have also been available.
+Honey Court – When visiting the Agriculture Hall at the Ekka, come and visit the Honey Court.
+Meet a beekeeper and be fascinated by what a beekeeper does, hear how bees make honey and the importance of bees in pollinating the plants that produce the food we eat and enjoy every day.
+Throughout each day, there are educational activities including the opening of a bee hive and extracting honey to show and explain the mysteries of the honey bee and the keeping of bees as a hobby or commercial enterprise.
+The sale of honey and bee products, including beeswax and Honey Mead are also available.

-The annual Apicultural Competition brings together an impressive display of honeys (from many different floral sources and geographical locations), pollen, beeswax and honey mead.
+Apiculture Competition – The annual Apicultural Competition brings together an impressive display of honeys (from many different floral sources and geographical locations), pollen, beeswax and Honey Mead and all entries are displayed alongside the Honey Court.

 September biennial event